Kevin Randleman

-Kevin Christopher Randleman (August 10, 1971 – February 11, 2016) was an American mixed martial artist, professional wrestler, and former UFC Heavyweight Champion.
+Kevin Christopher Randleman (August 10, 1971 – February 11, 2016) was an American mixed martial artist, amateur and professional wrestler, and former UFC Heavyweight Champion.
 Randleman's background was in collegiate wrestling, in which he became a two-time NCAA Division I and a three-time Big Ten wrestling champion out of Ohio State University.
 Randleman competed in the heavyweight and light heavyweight classes in MMA.
 In addition to competing in the UFC, Randleman also fought for other organizations such as PRIDE, WVR, and Strikeforce.
 He was previously associated with Mark Coleman's Team Hammer House, before training at Randy Couture's gym in Las Vegas, Nevada.
 On May 16, 2020, the UFC announced that Randleman would be inducted into the pioneer wing of the UFC Hall of Fame.
 Randleman is the first fighter to be posthumously inducted into the UFC Hall of Fame.

 Background

-Randleman was from Sandusky, Ohio, and was one of eleven children.
-He grew up without a lot of money, and often got into street fights growing up.
+Randleman was born in Sandusky, Ohio, and was one of eleven children.
+He had a humble upbringing and often engaged in street fights during childhood.
 Randleman attended Sandusky High School, started all four years on the football team, ran track in which he qualified for the state finals, and had a 122–11 record while on the wrestling team, including winning the state championship in 1989.
 Randleman then went to wrestle for Ohio State University.
 His redshirt freshman year he had a string of 42 victories and a first-place finish in the Big Ten Tournament, earned All-American status, and dominated in the NCAA tournament, before losing in the tournament final to Mark Reiland of Iowa.
 Randleman then went undefeated during his sophomore year, and won the NCAA tournament.
 Randleman again won the NCAA tournament in his junior year, despite having his jaw dislocated during the actual tournament.
+His final collegiate wrestling record was 108 wins and 7 losses, with 28 pins.
 Despite having some of the most successful three years in the history of collegiate wrestling, including compiling the third best winning percentage in Ohio State wrestling history, Randleman became ineligible to wrestle in his senior year because of academic issues.
 After leaving Ohio State, Randleman attended Lindenwood University.
 However in 2002 Randleman was nominated as the Ohio State University Wrestler of the Century.

 Kevin supported the United States Army troops whenever he could.
-While in Iraq in 2008, Kevin traveled with other UFC fighters to visit the troops at the 4th Infantry Division’s Modern Army Combatives tournament at Camp Liberty.
-He quickly got down on the mats and gave an impromptu ground demonstration.
+While in Iraq in 2008, Kevin traveled with other UFC fighters to visit the troops at the 4th Infantry Division's Modern Army Combatives tournament at Camp Liberty.
+He quickly got down on the mats and gave an important ground demonstration.
 Kevin eagerly posed for pictures and signed autographs for anyone who asked.